beatrizsmerino/vue-gh-pages/README-v3.md

 ### 3️⃣ Github Actions.
 Workflow deploy

 #### 3.1.
+Create new file

 In the root of the project, there is a file called `.github/workflows/deploy.yml`.
 If it doesn't exist, create it with the following command:

 ```bash
 mkdir -p .github/workflows && touch deploy.yml
 ```

 #### 3.2.
+Copy & Paste code

 Inside the `deploy.yml` file, paste the following code:

 ```yml
 # For more information see: https://github.com/beatrizsmerino/vue-gh-pages